Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 To open our text editor run the command "nano"

     nano

-paste your copied hash.
+Paste your copied hash.
 Ctrl+Z to Exit the text editor and Y to save changes.
-Now name your File "adminhash.txt"
+Name your file "adminhash.txt"

 ![alt text](ScreenShots/Nano.png)

+paste the admin hash

 ![alt text](<ScreenShots/nano w pass.png>)

+Run the "ls" command to verify that the hash txt file is in your working directory.

 ![alt text](<ScreenShots/nano ls.png>)